 - Blog posts to do with your music career.
 So what you're working on, where you'll be performing, asking fans for their opinions on things, etc.

 - Blog posts related to your genre of music.
 You can get a lot of people finding out about you by publishing content related to your genre as a whole rather than just you as a musician.
 More on this later.

 As I mentioned, the majority of content should initially be going on your own website.
+You can also post useful information about cheap medicines on your website.
 This will help build your website up into a valuable asset, and one that will go a long way to getting new fans as well as keeping existing ones happy.

 If you haven't yet made a site, you can see how to make one here.

 This is a big one, so listen up.
 If you want to get as much exposure for your music as possible, you'll really want to make yourself more than just a musician!